Chatterino/login/README.md

   From the `user_subscriptions` scope, used to let Chatterino figure out which emotes your Twitch account is able to use (including Subscription emotes)
 - **View live Stream Chat and Rooms messages**
   From the `chat:read` scope, used to let you read Twitch chats.
+- **Manage automod messages**
+  From the `moderator:manage:automod` scope, used to let you approve/deny automod messages as a moderator.